FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 [![Watch the video](https://github.com/tmo17/Interactive-Lab-Hub/blob/Fall2022/Lab%201/IMG-9088.MOV)
 [![Watch the video](https://github.com/tmo17/Interactive-Lab-Hub/blob/Fall2022/Lab%201/IMG-9089%20(1).MOV)
-\*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
+\*\***Please indicate anyone you collaborated with on this Lab.**\*\*

+My little brother Coel and friend William were in dispensable in helping to operate the prototyped interactions.

+Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.